Do you have dreams of travelling solo? If so, Europe is definitely the continent for you.

 Europe is incredibly well connected, with fantastic public transport links that make getting from A to B a breeze.
 Moreover, the European tourism infrastructure is famously robust meaning that there are a variety of different types of accommodation to meet all budgets.

+Whether you are renting a private jet or travelling by a commercial plane, Europe can welcome you in ways you have not imagined.
+Moreover, with plenty of airports (both commercial and private), you can easily choose your favourite destination and arrive in utmost luxury.
 However, Europe is such a large continent that choosing where to visit can seem overwhelming at first.
-So, let us discover 9 excellent destinations for first time solo travellers in Europe.
+So, let us discover 9 excellent destinations for first-time solo travellers in Europe.

 Dublin, the capital and largest city of Ireland is a must-see for solo travellers.
 With its lush greenery and bustling streets, Dublin has everything you could possibly need to build your confidence as a solo traveller.
 Celebrated for their welcoming nature, the Irish know how to have a good time.
 Furthermore, hotspots like Temple Bar, Dublin Castle, and The Cliffs of Moher all need to be seen to be believed.